Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Numerical methods

-Let us check whether our quasipotential solver applied to a system with large ratio $\Xi$ produces small enough errors on 2D radial meshes of reasonable sizes and these errors properly decay with mesh refinement.
-We set up an ad hoc 2D example with an asymptotically stable spiral point at the origin and an unstable limit cycle $\|\mx \| = 1$ where $\Xi \ge 10^3$:
+Let us check whether the OLIM applied to a system with large ratio $\Xi$ produces small enough errors on 2D radial meshes of reasonable sizes and these errors properly decay with mesh refinement.
+We set up an ad hoc 2D example with an asymptotically stable spiral point at the origin and an unstable limit cycle $\|\mx \| = 1$: